berkeleyGamedev/DecalWebsite/pages/labs/lab9/lab9.md

 Now let’s add the component that will allow us to put the buttons in a nice layout.
 Add a Layout Element component to your item and check Preferred Height and Flexible Width.
 Preferred Height will cause the default height of each button to be the one we set here, and the Flexible Width will cause the width of the button to correspond to the grid.
 Remember the Vertical Layout Group component we added to the grid?
 This component will work with that one, allowing the grid to grow and shrink in relationship to how many items/elements are in it.

 Now, make Item a child of Grid.
 You shouldn’t be able to see the button any more.
 This is because the width of the button is 0.
-Click on Item and set the width to be greater than 0, which you can do via the RectTransform component, and then drag it to the width of the Spacer box.
+Click on Item and set the width to be greater than 0 so that you can see the blue corner dots, which you can do via the RectTransform component, and then drag the corners to the width of the Spacer box.

+**Note**: If your Item button is offset, check the Grid object and make sure that all transform values are set to 0.

 ![](images/image3.png)